 Program: Ph.D. in Management

-Social Change Achievement: Since 1997, Linda Chen has held program management and research positions at public health organizations and in the pharmaceutical industry, which have led to valuable hands-on research experience.
-Most recently, she conducted secondary database studies using aggregated data from health insurance claims and other sources at the pharmaceutical company Pfizer.
-She has also published peer-reviewed articles, conducted population-based research studies, and presented her findings in poster sessions sponsored by the American Heart Association.
+Social Change Achievement: Lin Chen has held program management and research positions in public health organizations and in the pharmaceutical industry, which have led to valuable hands-on research experience.
+Most recently, she conducted secondary database studies using aggregated data from health insurance claims and other sources at a major pharmaceutical company.
+She has published peer-reviewed articles, conducted population-based research studies, and presented her findings in poster sessions sponsored by the American Heart Association.

-Social Change Goal: To offer access to accurate and detailed data through collaborations, webinars, and teleconferences to the public health community to promote evidence-based research and decision-making.
+Social Change Goal: To offer access to accurate and detailed data through collaborations, webinars, and teleconferences to the public health and health services research community to promote evidence-based research and decision making.

 These doctoral students received $5,000 each: